arya2004/pulse-guard/README.md

 # pulseGuard
-Current code in master branch and not in main
+Current code in branch-1 branch and not in main

-WIll be merged in main after completion
+WIll be merged in master after completion